-Manchester United Vs. Tottenham Hotspur Preview, Odds: Jose Mourinho Faces Club That Fired Him, In Key Matchup
+Manchester United Vs. Tottenham Hotspur Preview, Odds: Jose Mourinho Faces Club That Fired Him In Key Matchup

 But the midweek matchup is arguably the biggest game of the 2019/2020 season so far for Spurs, who appear revitalized after the departure of coach Mauricio Pochettino.
 While he took them to the UEFA Champions League final last season, Pochettino seemed to lose the dressing room this season, as Spurs won only three of their first 12 league matches.
 The club often appeared unmotivated, perhaps most notably in a 7-2 Champions League trouncing by Bundesliga champs Bayern Munich two months ago.

 Under Mourinho’s so-far brief time at the helm, Tottenham has pushed to the brink of the top four once again.
-Their 20 points put them six off the pace of fourth-place Chelsea, another side that Mourinho actually led twice.
+Their 20 points put them six off the pace of fourth-place Chelsea, a side that Mourinho actually led twice.

 The game is also an important one for United, and in particular for the man who replaced Mourinho, Ole Gunnar Solskjaer.
-Though Mourinho was fired after their slow start last season, Solskjaer has the club sitting in 10th place on 18 points — their worst start after 14 matches in 31 years, according to the BBC.
+Though Mourinho was fired after their slow start last season, Solskjaer has the club sitting in 10th place with 18 points — their worst start after 14 matches in 31 years, according to the BBC.

 Though Manchester United management has continued to state that Solskjaer’s position is secure, rumors persist that the team is already eyeing Pochettino to come in and attempt to turn the once-dominant club’s fortunes around.